-- → the supervisory management body the Board of Directors, consisting of 3 non-executive members, and - → the senior executive management, consisting of 3 executive members (two authorized members and one designated substitute), one of whom is responsible for coordinating the overall activity of the company.
-Each member directly oversees specific areas of activity, assigned based on individual competencies and the operational specifics of the company.
+- → the supervisory management body the Board of Directors, consisting of 3 non-executive members, and - → the senior executive management, consisting of 4 executive members one with coordinating powers over the entire activity, and 3 of them reporting directly to different areas of the company's activity, depending on their competences and the company's object of activity.

 The entire management of the entity, executive or non-executive, must be authorized by the FSA, thus, regardless of the body appointing the members of the management team (the general meeting of shareholders or the board of directors), each of them must pass the suitability analysis made by the authority before they can execute their mandate.
 Due to the complexity of the company's regulatory and business framework, the Board of Directors is the body responsible for overseeing the sustainability impacts, risks and opportunities for BTAM.